The Anatomy of a Blockchain Prediction Market: Polymarket in the 2024 U.S. Presidential Election: Introduction

-What distinguishes Polymarket from earlier prediction market platforms, such as the Iowa Electronic Markets (IEM), Intrade, or PredictIt, is its hybrid-decentralized architecture.
-All matched trades are settled on the Polygon blockchain, producing a complete, publicly auditable transaction record.
-This transparency enables a level of granular, transaction-level analysis that was not feasible with earlier platforms, where researchers typically had access only to aggregate price and volume data.
-At the same time, Polymarket's design introduces novel trade mechanisms, including the on-chain minting, burning, and conversion of outcome shares, that do not exist in traditional financial markets and require new measurement tools.
+Polymarket differs from earlier prediction market platforms, such as the Iowa Electronic Markets (IEM), Intrade, or PredictIt, because matched trades are settled on the Polygon blockchain.
+The resulting ledger provides a publicly auditable record of settled transactions.
+Earlier work on prediction markets typically had access only to aggregate price and volume data, whereas the on-chain ledger allows transaction-level analysis at a granularity those settings did not permit.
+At the same time, Polymarket's design introduces trade mechanisms, including the on-chain minting, burning, and conversion of outcome shares, that do not exist in traditional financial markets and require new measurement tools.